Hi,

 Let’s keep talking about sex (and gender)!

-I am still thinking about gender, following I wrote a couple of weeks ago in which I argued that we should move away from the ideas we connect to gender simply because of a baby’s set of sexual organs.
+I am still thinking about gender, following the piece I wrote a couple of weeks ago in which I argued that we should move away from the ideas we connect to gender simply because of a baby’s set of sexual organs.

 I am writing a follow-up about the neuroscience and biology behind this conversation, so stay tuned for that.
 In the meantime, Afonso Gonsalves, our talented editorial designer, pointed me to this fascinating video.